-To simplify its message, Figure 1 only shows one ray of incident light.
+In the interests of simplifying its message, Figure 1 only shows one ray of incident light.
 In the real world light arrives at surfaces from a combination of primary light sources (coming from one or more different directions) and a multiplicity of secondary light sources of different of intensities (coming from a multiplicity of different directions).
 While primary light sources can have fairly predicable wavelength/intensity profiles, secondary light sources never do: The likelihood of any two combinations of them being the same is negligible.
-The resulting complexity is such that no part of any surface reflects the same wavelength/intensity combination as any other part of it and, likewise, no two surfaces in any scene reflects the same wavelength/intensity combination.
-For the physicist the variety of in the composition of the reflected-light that results is infinite.
+The resulting complexity is such that no part of any one surface reflects the same wavelength/intensity combination as any other part of it.
+Likewise, no two surfaces in any scene reflects the same wavelength/intensity combination.
+Physicists would describe the consequent variety of in the composition of the reflected-light that results as “infinite”.
 However, for the perceptual scientist, the limitations on the sensitivity of their visual systems restrict the number of nuances of which human eyes can be aware.
 How many is disputed, but it is generally agreed to be in the millions.

 Colour 4 : black and white are colours

 In the 1980s Semir Zeki, when investigating area V4 of the visual cortex, found twenty-two “colour coded cells”.
 These respond to body-colour independently of their wavelength profiles.
 The twenty-two not only included “violet”, a colour that has no simple wavelength equivalent, but also “black” and “white”.
-This means that the eye/brain was responds to achromatic regions of surfaces in precisely the same way as it responds to regions of blue, green yellow, orange and red.
-This definitively resolved the question as to whether black and white are colours, although the fact that they are indeed so was already a widely accepted implication of the discovery well over 150 years earlier that colours are made in the head.
+This means that the eye/brain responds to achromatic regions of surfaces in precisely the same way as it responds to regions of blue, green yellow, orange and red.
+This definitively resolved the question as to whether black and white are colours.

 Colour 5: Shadows